bincrafters/bincrafters.github.io/_posts/2017-10-13-Conan-Packages-Boost-1-65-1.md

 tags: [C++, Conan.io, Bintray]
 ---

 A few weeks ago, we announced a set of [Modular Packages on Conan.io for the Boost C++ Libraries](boost-modular-packages-conan).
-The original set of packages were for Boost v1.64.0 only, and we've been working ever since to finish packaging v1.65.1 which was released just over a month ago.
-We are happy to announce that v1.65.1 is now available in the Bincrafters public repository.
+The original set of packages included Boost v1.64.0 only, and we've been working ever since to finish packaging v1.65.1.
+We are happy to announce that the v1.65.1 packages are now available in the [Bincrafters public repository](https://bintray.com/bincrafters/public-conan).

 ## Package Reference